This post is also available in: Nederlands

 Now you have an idea of all the things you need to arrange and take care of before you leave on a trip around the world.
 I admit, it is a lot.
 But don’t forget this is to chase your dreams!
 Believe me, it is all worth it!

-So, make a list of all the things you need to arrange and sit down to figure out how much time everything will cost you.
+So, make a list of all the things you need to arrange and sit down to figure out how much time everything will take.
 Create an overview for yourself to see how much time you have left before you want to leave.
 You can either do this in a spreadsheet, or you can create a big print-out schedule and hang it on your wall.

-Her is some advice to start planning
+Here is some advice to start planning